livepeer/LIPs/LIPs/LIP-73.md

 ### Disable L1 Protocol Transactions and Enable L2 Protocol Transactions

-In order to support snapshot migrations, all protocol transcations on L1 will be completely disabled at the beginning of `LIP_73_ROUND` prior to generating the snapshot in order to freeze the state of the L1 contracts.
-Prior to the designated round, orchestrators will be able to call reward and redeem tickets on L1.
+In order to support snapshot migrations, all protocol transactions on L1 will be completely disabled after `LIP_73_BLOCK_NUMBER` prior to generating the snapshot in order to freeze the state of the L1 contracts.
+Prior to the designated block number, orchestrators will be able to call reward and redeem tickets on L1.

 After protocol transactions on L1 are disabled, protocol transactions on L2 will be enabled meaning that inflationary rewards and fees will only be earned and distributed on L2.
 The inflation rate on the L2 Minter will be set to the last inflation rate in the L1 Minter prior to protocol transactions on L1 being disabled.
 As a result, the inflation schedule on L2 will pick up from where the inflation schedule on L1 left off.